Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-data-lake-gen2/provision-azure-datalake-gen2.md

 ## Pre-requisite task: [Create Azure Resource Group](../azure-resource-group/create-resource-group.md)

 ## Task: Create Azure Data Lake Gen 2

+### We'll be creating this resource to store our raw data files.

 1. In the Azure Portal, open Azure Cloud Shell

 1. Execute either of the following scripts based on your language preference: